 img35.gif

-Two weeks later the plans were in the hands of the War Office.
-Conrad had caught their interest.
-Conrad in essence was M’s first agent.
-It had been suspected the pilot had been a spy The press was full of it, he had a foreign name.
+Two weeks later, the plans were in the hands of the War Office.
+Conrad had caught their attention.
+In essence, he was M’s first agent.
+It had been suspected the pilot had been a spy.
+The press was full of it; he had a foreign name.
 The plans and Conrad's intelligence repudiated such suspicions.
-Soon London had an escape planned the pilot was included.
-Conrad wrote for German money and maps and enquired on the possibility of using a boat to get out of the country.
-Cathleen sent five hundred Mark notes concealed in the false bottom of a biscuit tin.
-The guards were reservists the Landsturm, they had been plying them with titbits from food parcels coffee tinned meat butter etc..
-When Fritz was offered a hundred mark note, a veritable fortune to him a deal was made.
-It was arranged that at a given signal Fritz would turn a blind eye an allow them to escape.
-Fritz had also bought a couple of bicycles which he had hidden in the woods for them.
+Soon London had an escape planned for the pilot and Conrad.
+He wrote for German money and maps and enquired about the possibility of using a boat to get out of the country.
+Cathleen sent five 100-Mark notes concealed in the false bottom of a biscuit tin.
+The guards were Landsturm reservists, whom they had been plying with titbits from food parcels – coffee, tinned meat, butter, etc. When Fritz was offered a hundred Mark note – a veritable fortune to him – the deal was made.
+It was arranged that at a given signal, Fritz would turn a blind eye and allow them to escape.
+Fritz had also bought a couple of bicycles for them, which he had hidden in the woods.
 Everything was set.
-They impatiently for word from War Office.
+They both waited impatiently for word from the War Office.

 Next Page